 When any of these things occur, elevators may get stuck between floors, plummet to the ground, suddenly stop, or incur a burst of speed.
 When an escalator fails, it can suddenly stop, reverse directions, or the steps could collapse.
 If these things happen, people riding the escalator or elevator could fall and suffer serious injuries as a result.

-If you were injured in an escalator or elevator accident in Atlanta, the Law Offices of Shane Smith can help you recover compensation for your injuries—compensation for your medical bills, lost wages, pain and suffering, and other expenses related to your accident.
+If you were injured in an escalator or elevator accident in Atlanta, Shane Smith Law can help you recover compensation for your injuries—compensation for your medical bills, lost wages, pain and suffering, and other expenses related to your accident.
 We can skillfully build your case and represent you to make sure you receive the financial recovery to which you are entitled.
 Call Atlanta premises liability lawyer Shane Smith at 770-HURT-999 for a complimentary, confidential case consultation today.